mongodb/specifications/source/change-streams/change-streams.rst

 ChangeStream
 ------------

 A ``ChangeStream`` is an abstraction of a `TAILABLE_AWAIT <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_ cursor, with support for resumability.
 Implementors MAY choose to implement a ``ChangeStream`` as an extension of an existing tailable cursor implementation.
 If the ``ChangeStream`` is implemented as a type which owns a tailable cursor, then the implementor MUST provide a manner of closing the change stream, as well as satisfy the requirements of extending ``Iterable<Document>``.
-In languages with more idiomatic patterns of closing, such as those with RAII or destructors, drivers may use those patterns instead of a close method.
+In languages with more idiomatic patterns of closing, such as those with RAII or destructors, drivers MAY use those patterns instead of a close method.

 A change stream MUST track the last resume token, per `Updating the Cached Resume Token`_.